Everything you need to know about actor headshots, all in one place.

 If you don't like something but someone tells you to wear it, you won't look confident in your shots and you'll probably feel awkward, so always start by choosing things you LOVE.

-Now in general, it's a good idea to wear solid colors because patterns and logos are often distracting.
+- In general, it's a good idea to wear solid colors because patterns and logos are often distracting.
 Layers can add more depth, so open jackets are great additions to outfits.

-Most colors work fine, but you should stay away from pale colors like white, light gray, light pink, etc., if possible because they can look too bright on camera.
+- Most colors work fine, but you should stay away from pale colors like white, light gray, light pink, etc., if possible because they can look too bright on camera.

 What About Hair and Makeup?